Undergraduate Program | Scholarships and Awards

 Tom and Jay Darragh Conference Support Scholarship or Fellowship

 This gift is intended to support undergraduate or graduate students in the Department of Telecommunications to attend an industry trade show, conference, and/or to present research at a professional conference.
 Preference will be given to students pursuing an interest in telecommunications management or telecommunications policy.
 Tom Darragh’s career was in the telecommunications industry and he taught as an adjunct instructor in the Department for almost ten years.

 Lee Norvelle Undergraduate Scholarship or Graduate Fellowship

-Lee Norvelle Undergraduate Scholarship or Graduate Fellowship totals $1500 and is granted to one or more undergraduate or graduate students in the Department of Telecommunications.
+Lee Norvelle Undergraduate Scholarship or Graduate Fellowship totals $1500 and is granted to an undergraduate or graduate student in the Department of Telecommunications.

 The Norvelle Scholarship/Fellowship is given in honor of Lee Norvelle, former chairman of Indiana University's Department of Speech and Theater, now the Department of Theater and Drama.
 In the 1930s and 1940s, Norvelle was instrumental in introducing classes in broadcasting.
 The Department of Telecommunications is a direct descendent of these courses.

 Norvelle joined the Indiana University faculty in 1925 and began to expand the theater curriculum and to produce plays.
 During his career, Norvelle became active in theater on the national level and built the theater program at Indiana into one of the best in the nation.
 He augmented the theater program at I.U. by founding the Brown County Playhouse in 1949 and the Showboat Majestic, a riverboat playhouse that operated on the Ohio River for six years, in 1959.

 Donald Abbott Rushton Memorial Scholarship